• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-Landing clients is your first (and very doable) challenge.
-But after that, there are some clients that require more work than others.
-And some that require a lot more work.
-Here’s what to do with the clients that don’t want to hold up their end of the bargain.
-Read on…
+Landing clients is your first (and very doable) challenge to build your career as a copywriter.
+But after that, there are some clients who require more assistance than others.
+And some who require a lot more assistance.
+Here’s what to do with the clients who don’t want to hold up their end of the bargain.

 Most clients understand that if they want good output (copywriting), they need to give you good input (background, objectives, details, etc.).